nais/device/README.md

 todo: simple visual describing:
 - apiserver coordinates configuration
 - device + gateway fetches config on a timer
-- device-health-checker informs apiserver of device health from Kolide
+- [naisdevice-health-checker](https://github.com/nais/naisdevice-health-checker) informs apiserver of device health from Kolide
 - additionally: bootstrap-api used first time user connects/enrolls into the system

 ### components

 #### apiserver
 The naisdevice apiserver main responsibility is to serve the [device-agents](#device-agent) and [gateway-agents](#gateway-agent) with configuration through a set of APIs.